Emmerson-Miranda/nginx-pocs/nginx-docker-consul-template/README.md

 https://github.com/hashicorp/consul-template/blob/main/examples/vault-pki.md

 Note: Because this is a PoC you will find some secrets related to a temporal local-cluster.
-Upload secrets to any respository is always a bad idea.
+Upload secrets to any repository is always a bad idea.

 ## Create Vault Role used by the template